 Second, I ask the customer what he or she doesn’t like.
 Don’t ask what he or she thinks you should do to improve this or that aspect of your services, products, or programs because this is hard to conceptualize.
-Though people have a tough time knowing how to improve things, they definitely know what they don’t like.
+People have a tough time knowing how to improve things, but they definitely know what they don’t like.
 Your customer’s first response may be deferential as most people are as uncomfortable giving honest feedback as they are receiving it.
 But if you encourage the feedback honestly and persistently, you will prevail.